jlieske/steptalk/ReadMe-MacOSX.txt

 Installation
 ------------

-1. Copy StepTalk.framework into ~/Library/Frameworks or /Library/Frameworks
+1. Copy StepTalk.framework and StepTalkKit.framework into ~/Library/Frameworks or /Library/Frameworks
 2. Copy StepTalking application wherever you like, preferably to the Applications folder